-I recognize that you are a human being with occasional human problems associated with human finitude.
+You are a human being with all the usual challenges associated with human finitude.
 Illness, family emergencies, job interviews, other professors, and so on will inevitably lead to legitimate conflicts over your time.
-If you expect that you will miss be unable to complete an assignment on time, please notify me in advance and we can agree on a reasonable accommodation.
-Please recognize that most reasonable accommodations still carry a penalty: your grade on the assignment may be reduced (since you may be given more time than your classmates), or you may have to do additional work not required of your classmates.
-Using free passes may also be required.
-So when proposing a reasonable accommodation be prepared to state what you take to be a fair penalty for that accommodation.
-I will then decide whether to accept or reject your proposal.
-Any arrangements after the fact will only be considered in extraordinary, documented circumstances.
+If you expect that you will be unable to turn in an assignment on time, please notify me as soon as possible and we can agree on a reasonable accommodation.

+Please recognize that most reasonable accommodations will require that you use a free pass, receive a reduced grade on an assignment, or do additional work.
+This is done to keep things fair between you and your classmates-after all you are asking for extra consideration that they do not get.
+So when you propose a reasonable accommodation, please reflect on what would preserve that fairness.